philkasumbi/data-structures-journey/README.md

 - Repeatedly swaps the root (maximum element) with the last element.
 - Reduces the heap size and re-heapifies to maintain the heap structure.

+🔄 Bubble Sort in Python - (check the bubble_sort.py)
+A simple Python implementation of the Bubble Sort algorithm.

+## 🧠 How It Works

+- Repeatedly steps through the list.
+- Compares adjacent elements.
+- Swaps them if they are in the wrong order.
+- Continues until the list is fully sorted.